 Peter Billingsley won the role of Ralphie against 8,000 other hopefuls.
 Producers felt comfortable with their choice thanks to Billingsley’s performance opposite Burt Reynolds in Paternity just two years beforehand.
 Yes, according to Mr. Parker, Billingsley looked like “a deranged Easter Bunny,” but that humiliation didn’t kick him out of Hollywood.
 In fact, he’s done a bit of it all: Marvel fans can thank him for his work as a producer for Iron Man.
 He performed a similar role for The Break-Up.
 He also directed Couples Retreat in 2009 starring Vince Vaughn.

-Of course, when you help create one of the most-playe Christmas movies, you become synonymous with the genre.
+Of course, when you help create one of the most-played Christmas movies, you become synonymous with the genre.
 So, years later, Billingsley also worked on Elf starring Will Ferrell and played a ticket agent in Four Christmases.
+He also be returning as an adult Ralphie in the sequel to A Christmas Story.
 That makes for one fudging good resume!

 Thanks to joining the A Christmas Story cast, Ian Petrella became a child actor when he was just eight.
 After that, he tapped into a surprise passion for puppetry and later became a puppeteer and an animator.
 Despite the slower pace, he stays in touch with his festive roots.
 Petrella’s quoted as feeling pleasantly surprised the film’s endured as long as it has and honored it by donating to the museum modeled after the Parker home.
-Not only does he attend movie screenings upon request but he also lived in that museum for a while as a tour guide.
+Not only does he attend screenings of the movie upon request, but he also lived in that museum for a while as a tour guide.

 In this corner stands a broke furnace.
-In the other corner we have Old Man Mr. Parker, wielding a prized table lamp in the shape of seductive women’s legs.
-But he also has absolutely no love for the neighbor’s dogs, which, if a pack of canines ruined a big Christmas dinner, is understandable.
+In the other corner we have Old Man Mr. Parker, wielding a prized table lamp in the shape of seductive woman’s leg.
+But he also has absolutely no love for the neighbor’s dogs, which, if a pack of canines ruined your big Christmas dinner, is understandable.

 Many of Ralphie’s Christmastime memories center around his father’s harsh, comedic antics.
 Yes, Darren McGavin brought his trademark gruff attitude to the cast of A Christmas Story, but The Old Man could actually be surprising, such as caving in and getting Ralphie the ever-dangerous BB gun.
 But the sailor-mouthed actor broke his gruff acting mold other times as well, most notably playing Adam Sandler’s tough but very amusing dad in Billy Maddison.